Yochyo/Yummybooru/README.md

 ###### Start screen
 <img src="https://i.ibb.co/3FCQzHF/Screenshot-Mainactivity.png" height="300" hspace="20"><img src="https://i.ibb.co/ZKHWwfp/Screenshot-Mainactivity2.png" height="300" hspace="20">
 - You can add a new server by clicking on the `+` icon
-- Press the search icon to start a search
+- Pressing the search icon allows you to choose tags to search for

 - You can select one or more tags (danbooru has a limit of 2 tags) before searching
-- Click on the search icon to start the search for real
+- Click on the search icon to start the search

 - The plus icon allows you to search and add tags to your history
 - The X icon will deselect all selected tags